jeremypicavet/spring-cloud-stream-function-sample/README.md

 			}
 ```

-This cause a call to method AbstractSubscribableChannel.unsubscribe(MessageHandler handler), so subsequent message are not processed.
+This cause a call to method **AbstractSubscribableChannel.unsubscribe(MessageHandler handler)**, so subsequent messages are not processed.